broadinstitute/carrot_cli/docs/commands/subscription.md

   Retrieve subscriptions filtered to match the specified parameters

 Options:
-  --subscription_id TEXT  The subscription's ID, a version 4 UUID --entity_type TEXT      The type of the entity subscribed to (pipeline,
+  --subscription_id TEXT  The subscription's ID --entity_type TEXT      The type of the entity subscribed to (pipeline,
                           template, or test)

-  --entity_id TEXT        The entity's ID, a version 4 UUID --created_before TEXT   Upper bound for subscription's created_at value, in
+  --entity_id TEXT        The entity's ID --created_before TEXT   Upper bound for subscription's created_at value, in
                           the format YYYY-MM-DDThh:mm:ss.ssssss